hendurhance/ui-ux/README.md

 ##### Project Tasks #5 (Final Project)
 > In this final project, you will be given two problems to solve.
 You will be required to pick one of the problems to solve.
 Each of the problems revolves around the curriculum we have covered in this learning path.
 You will be required to create a case study for the project you have worked on.

-- **Problem One:** You are a UX designer at a company that is looking to create a new product that will help people learn new languages.
-You have been tasked with creating to follow design thinking process to create a solution for this problem.
-The solution you create should be a product that is user centered, and uses voice interface design.
+- **Problem One:** You are a UI/UX designer at a company that is looking to create a new product that will help people learn new languages.
+You have been tasked with creating this product and following the design thinking process to create a solution for this problem.
+The solution you create should be a product that is user-centered and uses voice interface design.
 Incorporating virtual or augmented reality features to enhance the user experience is **optional**.
 The application should be designed for mobile devices with a personalized approach to learning, allowing users to set their learning goals and track their progress.
-Incorporating accessibility features, such as subtitles for videos, and internationalization features, such as translation for multiple languages is a must.
+Incorporating accessibility features, such as subtitles for videos, and internationalization features, such as translation for multiple languages, is a must.
   * Design Thinking Process:
     * Empathize
     * Define